catalystneuro/jazayeri-lab-to-nwb/README.md

         └── spikeglx
     ...

+The conversion will try to automatically fetch metadata from the provided data directory.
+However, some information, such as the subject's name and age, must be specified by the user in the file `src/jazayeri_lab_to_nwb/watters/watters_metadata.yaml`.
+If any of the automatically fetched metadata is incorrect, it can also be overriden from this file.

-The data will be saved in two files, one called `{session_id}_raw.nwb`, which contains the raw electrophysiology data from the Neuropixels and V-Probes, and one called `{session_id}_processed.nwb` with behavioral data, trial info, and sorted unit spiking.
+The converted data will be saved in two files, one called `{session_id}_raw.nwb`, which contains the raw electrophysiology data from the Neuropixels and V-Probes, and one called `{session_id}_processed.nwb` with behavioral data, trial info, and sorted unit spiking.

 If you run into memory issues when writing the `{session_id}_raw.nwb` files, you may want to set `buffer_gb` to a value smaller than 1 (its default) in the `conversion_options` dicts for the recording interfaces, i.e. [here](https://github.com/catalystneuro/jazayeri-lab-to-nwb/blob/vprobe_dev/src/jazayeri_lab_to_nwb/watters/watters_convert_session.py#L49) and [here](https://github.com/catalystneuro/jazayeri-lab-to-nwb/blob/vprobe_dev/src/jazayeri_lab_to_nwb/watters/watters_convert_session.py#L71).